tomaskovarik271/PIPECD/ADR.md

     *   **Rationale:** Strong ecosystem, typing.
 Vite provides superior DX/performance over CRA.
 *   **UI Component Library: Chakra UI**
     *   **Rationale:** Accelerates development, accessible, composable.
 (Future consideration for RSC remains).
+*   **Frontend State Management: Zustand**
+    *   **Rationale:** Chosen for its simplicity, minimal boilerplate, and good performance characteristics for managing global state (like authentication) and server cache state (like fetched data lists) in the React frontend.
+Alternatives like Redux Toolkit or Jotai were considered but Zustand offered the best balance for the current project scale.
 *   **Dependency Versioning Strategy:** Use Node LTS.
 Use latest stable libraries, checking compatibility.
 Avoid RCs for critical dependencies.
 *   **Process:** Rigorous input validation in resolvers/logic modules (e.g., using `zod`).
 Document patterns in `DEVELOPER_GUIDE.md`.
 *   **Inngest Lock-in/Cost:** Dependency on a third-party SaaS. **Mitigation:**